Learn how to build your own Python web framework!

 - Build your own Object Relational Mapper (ORM)

-You should also have a solid understanding of the following Internet and web fundamentals:
+You should have a solid understanding of the following Internet and web fundamentals:

 - IP addresses, URL structures, and DNS